dkarthe/webjeda-blog/_posts/2016-12-22-how-to-add-facebook-like-button-to-jekyll.md

 Make use of ```defer``` on any ```js``` file you want to load at the end.
 You can also use ```async``` which loads ```js``` along with ```html```.

 Let me know if there is a better way to implement like button in Jekyll.
-Leave a comment if you are stuck in any step.
+Leave a comment if you are stuck at any step.

 Thanks for reading!